StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW MATERIALIZED VIEW.md

 ## Description

-Shows all or one specific materialized view.
+Shows all or one specific asynchronous materialized view.

 ## Syntax